PrayujaTeli/Blog/IPAddress.md

  ![Screenshot from 2019-05-28 17-06-18](https://user-images.githubusercontent.com/50698539/58475270-1e384a00-816b-11e9-8673-51d05f237cf1.png)

- The message would start at the top of the protocol stack on your computer and work it's way downward.
+1.The message would start at the top of the protocol stack on your computer.<br/>
-If the message to be sent is long, each stack layer that the message passes through may break the message up into smaller chunks of data.
-This is because data sent over the Internet (and most computer networks) are sent in manageable chunks.
-On the Internet, these chunks of data are known as packets.
+2.If the message to be sent is long, each stack layer that the message passes through may break the message up into smaller chunks of data.<br/>
-The packets would go through the Application Layer and continue to the TCP layer.
+3.The packets would go through the Application Layer and continue to the TCP layer.
 Each packet is assigned a port number.
-Ports will be explained later, but suffice to say that many programs may be using the TCP/IP stack and sending messages.
-We need to know which program on the destination computer needs to receive the message because it will be listening on a specific port.
+Ports will be explained later, but suffice to say that many programs may be using the TCP/IP stack and sending messages.<br/>
-After going through the TCP layer, the packets proceed to the IP layer.
-This is where each packet receives it's destination address, 5.6.7.8.
+4.After going through the TCP layer, the packets proceed to the IP layer.
+This is where each packet receives it's destination address, 5.6.7.8.<br/>
-Now that our message packets have a port number and an IP address, they are ready to be sent over the Internet.
-The hardware layer takes care of turning our packets containing the alphabetic text of our message into electronic signals and transmitting them over the phone line.
+5.Now that our message packets have a port number and an IP address, they are ready to be sent over the Internet.
+The hardware layer takes care of turning our packets containing the alphabetic text of our message into electronic signals and transmitting them over the phone line.<br/>
-On the other end of the phone line your ISP has a direct connection to the Internet.
-The ISPs router examines the destination address in each packet and determines where to send it.
-Often, the packet's next stop is another router.
-More on routers and Internet infrastructure later.
+6.On the other end of the phone line your ISP has a direct connection to the Internet.
+The ISPs router examines the destination address in each packet and determines where to send it.</br>
-Eventually, the packets reach computer 5.6.7.8.
-Here, the packets start at the bottom of the destination computer's TCP/IP stack and work upwards.
+7.Eventually, the packets reach computer 5.6.7.8.
+Here, the packets start at the bottom of the destination computer's TCP/IP stack and work upwards.<br/>
-As the packets go upwards through the stack, all routing data that the sending computer's stack added (such as IP address and port number) is stripped from the packets.
+8.As the packets go upwards through the stack, all routing data that the sending computer's stack added (such as IP address and port number) is stripped from the packets.
-When the data reaches the top of the stack, the packets have been re-assembled into their original form, "Hello computer 5.6.7.8!"
+9. When the data reaches the top of the stack, the packets have been re-assembled into their original form, "Hello computer 5.6.7.8!"<br>

+#### Transmission Control Protocol<br/>

+When applications open a connection to another computer on the Internet, the messages they send (using a specific application layer protocol) get passed down the stack to the TCP layer.
+TCP is responsible for routing application protocols to the correct application on the destination computer.<br/>

+#### what happens when user hits any website URL to browser.<br/>

+1.Firstly Browser checks cache; if the requested object is in the cache and is fresh, Goes to step 9<br/>
+2.The browser asks OS or browser for server's IP address (stored in the cache)<br/>
+3.OS makes a DNS lookup and replies the IP address to the browser<br/>
+4.The browser opens a TCP connection to the server (this step is much more complex with HTTPS)<br/>
+5.The browser sends the HTTP request through TCP connection<br/>
+6.The browser receives HTTP response and may close the TCP connection, or reuse it for another request<br/>
+7.browser checks if the response is a redirect or a conditional response.<br/>
+8.if cacheable, the response is stored in the cache.<br/>
+browser decodes the response.<br/>
+9.The browser determines what to do with the response.<br/>
+10.The browser then uses HTML parser to re-create document structure which is later presented to you on screen.
+If it finds references to external resources, such as pictures, CSS files, javascript files, these are is delivered the same way as the HTML document itself.<br/>

 ### Share comment and feedback please.